imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 We examined the pattern of data modeling and data analysis by looking at a visualization of the entire interaction log (e.g. Figure [@fig:sequence] shows the interaction log of one team).
-All teams started with data modeling as they got themselves familiar with the documents.
-However, teams did not wait to start analysis till they finished data modeling; instead, the activity of data modeling and data analysis were intertwined.
+Teams started with data modeling as they got themselves familiar with the documents.
+However, teams did not wait to start analysis till they finished data modeling; instead, the activity of data modeling and data analysis were highly intertwined after certain point.
 Participants switched from one activity to the other activity frequently.
-This is also demonstrated in the state transition diagram [@fig:transition], in which we encode the number of switches into width of the link.
+The state transition diagram [@fig:transition] better demonstrates the transition between states, in which we encode the number of switches as width of the link.

 ![Visualization of interaction logs of Team 107.
 Each row of colored marks indicates the sequence of top level activities a participant